 Thankfully, menswear designers have noticed the shift where guys are paying attention to their style and starting to invest in pieces that are interesting and not just necessarily utilitarian.
 One such designer who’s managed to merge both is New York-based Childs.

-Designed by Robert Childs, the SS17 collection by Childs is inspired by the designer’s childhood life in Florida.
+Designed by Robert Childs, the Spring Summer 2017 collection is inspired by the designer’s childhood life in Florida.
 Jackets and double shirt layering for spring and summer?
 All sorts of yes, I say.
 Working with artist Zoe Barzca on a rip print and floral motif, the clothes are the perfect merging of style and substance and suddenly, the concept of trans-seasonal layering appears a whole lot easier to grasp.